kottans/documentation/docs/doc/code-review.md

 1. Bonus:
    1. `toString` magic method; when implemented `print(inhabitant)` does the job as `.toString` is called implicitly
-   1. `this.constructor.name`; when used properly there is no need to specify `species` property explicitly
+   1. when `this.constructor.name` is used properly there is no need to specify `species` property explicitly

 Helpful resources:
 - [ES6 classes cheat-sheet](https://gist.github.com/OleksiyRudenko/672d39b08d9d0da4e179aca49876c58b)